douglashill/douglashill.github.io/Content/greg-joswiak-svc2uk.md

 > Our killer ingredient was software.
 I like to say: in some ways hardware is like a science.
 People can figure out how to do science.
 Software is like art.

-Since then, we have also seen the introduction of the App Store and the iPad.
+Since then, we have also seen the introduction of Apple’s app store and the iPad.

 ## Results ##